boffyd/UdacityMLOPs-Capstone/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+This allows us to select a particular machine learning method.
+For this project I chose XGBoostClassifier because it is quite robust, is a gradient boosting ensemble classification algorithm.
+There are a multitude of hyperparameters that can be used.

 ### Results